 We met all kinds of lovely ladies, and I learned the most useful word in the Spanish language: Piquitos.
 You say it with a camera in your hand and you instantly get kissed.
 It's like a spell that no Spaniard can resist.

-On one of the nights we went to a bullfight to see what happens to those handsome animals that sometimes kill people on their way to the ring.
+kill people on their way to the ring.
 We got seats up with the season ticket holders, many of which are old ladies.
 Old, bloodlusting ladies.
 They sure do appreciate a good kill.
 Bullfighting is, and here you're getting it from someone widely suspected to be a murderer himself, a barbaric sport that can be pretty hard to watch.
 First a dude on an armored horse comes out and stabs the bull's hump with a long stick, which gets some applause for some reason.
 Once in a while the bull will turn the horse over, which is exciting.
 Then the guy with the little colored pokey things comes out and buries a few in the bull.
 Pretty cool.
 Then the matador comes out to finish the job.
 By this time the bull's pretty weak, so the matador can pull off tricks like dodging a charge on his knees or without looking at the bull.
 Then he takes his killing sword and tries to stick it into the charging bull's neck.
 Of the 6 bulls we saw, only 1 was successfully killed that way.
 To reward the good kill, the matador got an ear of the bull.
 Apparently if he does really well he gets both ears.
 A super good kill and he gets the ears and the tail.
 Such dreams!
 Maybe if I were rewarded with body parts I would do better at my job too, instead of blogging all day.

 Ok, so that's a post for today.
 I still have to cover the rest of the trip to Spain and Bastille day and Beaune, but this is already too long.
 I sprinkled your names throughout because I know how you like to skim through and see yourselves.
 It's the only way to keep you interested.
 I want you to think about that for a while.